apratt3377/doc.goquorum/docs/Concepts/MultiplePrivateStates/MultiplePrivateStates.md

 ### Trie of Private States

 A Trie of Private States is introduced into GoQuorum to keep track of all private states managed by a node.
-The PSI is the key in the trie of Private States that maps to the root hash of the corresponding private state.
-At each block, all affected private states are updated, the trie of private states is updated with any new private state root hashes at their PSI, and a new root of the trie of private states is calculated and mapped to the public block hash.
+The PSI is the key in the Trie of Private States that maps to the root hash of the corresponding private state.
+At each block, all affected private states are updated, the Trie of Private States is updated with any new private state root hashes at their PSI, and a new root of the Trie of Private States is calculated and mapped to the public block hash.

 ### Private State Manager